Atry/protoc-gen-haxe/README.md

-Warning: This project is obsolete.
+Warning: This project is obsolete, and only tested on Haxe 3.0.x branches.
 Looking for serialization solution in Haxe?
 Try [json-stream](https://github.com/qifun/json-stream)!

 ---